masfranzhuo/slimphp-CRUD/README.md

 };
 ```

-Also don't forget to initialize Eloquent on index.php file
+Also don't forget to initialize Eloquent on 'public/index.php'
-Initialize Eloquent on 'public/index.php'
 ```
 $app->getContainer()->get("db");
 ```